 On board the tram

-Yes.
+Yes as long as it is less than 125cm long x 74cm wide x 150cm high.
 All tram stops are wheelchair accessible and there are on-board spaces with a restraint on every tram.
 Customer Service Officers (when available) and Drivers are available to assist.
-For more information, see Accessibility & Disability.
+For more information, see Accessibility & Disability

 Yes.
 At the stop keep your pram parallel (sideways) to the tracks, behind the yellow line.
 Be mindful of slopes and high winds which can cause your pram to roll.
 Always apply the brakes and restrain your child in the pram.
 Board the tram with the pram in front of you, lifting the front wheels over the small gap.
 When exiting the tram, step out first then pull the pram towards you, rear wheels first.

 No. For the comfort and safety of all passengers there is no food or drink to be consumed on the tram unless in the case of a medical requirement.